varunswarup0/DeCluttr/README.md

 Minimal photo clean-up game built with Expo React Native.
 It features a small bird mascot inspired by **Flappy Bird** that celebrates your progress.
 **Android only** – other platforms are not supported.
-The interface now uses pixel-perfect scaling and preloaded sounds for immediate feedback when swiping photos.
-Swipes trigger a short tap sound right as you start dragging so the game feels instantly responsive.
+The interface now uses pixel-perfect fonts and preloaded sounds for immediate feedback when swiping photos.
+Swipes trigger a short tap sound and light haptic right as you start dragging so the game feels instantly responsive.

 ## Prerequisites